First Practice (Magnifying Glass)

 - Trying to stop thoughts.

-- Unaware of obstacles, forcing breath, imagining, trying to feel good, incorrect posture, not knowing anything new from your meditation sessions …
+- Unaware of obstacles, unrealistic expectations. forcing breath, imagining, trying to feel good, incorrect posture, no guiding teacher, not knowing anything new from your meditation sessions …

 How do I know I am doing right?